sveltejs/rfcs/text/0000-style-inheritance.md

 ## Detailed design

-**Rule 1:** To be eligible for inheritance, selectors must be strictly scoped to each component between the parent component and target element.
+**Rule 1:** To be eligible for inheritance, selectors must explicitly include each component between the parent component and target element.

 ```html
 <!-- Parent.svelte -->